imanif/imanif/README.md

 - 👋 Hi, I’m Imani!
-- 👀 I’m interested in computer vision, technical writing, and digital humanities.
+- 👀 I’m interested in natural language processing and machine learning.
-- 🌱 I’m currently learning image-to-image translation.
+- 🌱 I’m currently learning speech and audio processing.
-- 💞️ I’m looking to collaborate on projects that will give me the opportunity to learn how to analyze and visualize the world around me.
+- 💞️ I’m looking to collaborate on projects that will give me the opportunity to learn how to analyze and translate the world around me.

 <!---
 imanif/imanif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.